JVerbruggen/JurjenLang/README.md

 thiswillbetrue = true or false thiswillbefalse = not true
 ```
-JurjenLang supports three bollean expressions; and, or, not
+JurjenLang supports three boolean expressions; and, or, not

 ### Numerical operators
 ```